 KIA Information: Known to have been killed in the Venray area.

-Believed to be one the unknown soldier at Venray War Cemetery grave 2.A.13 or 2.E.13
+Believed to be one of the unknown soldiers at Venray War Cemetery grave 2.A.13 or 2.E.13

 No part of this website may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopy, copying of photographs, recording, scanning or any information storage, retrieval or archiving system, without the prior written permission of the author.